rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

             3. View all officials with out-of-date credentials in a matrix showing Account Information, Contact Information, AYSO Certfications, Competition availability (sample on request).
             4. Export all officials with out-of-date credentials (to Excel) (sample on request).
 The export filename to contain "ineligible_officials" and date and time stamp.
             5. View Staff Roles ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/admin.view_staff_roles.png))

         3. Referee Assignment Functions
             1. View all referee assignments ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/admin.view_referee_assignments.png))
+            2. Referee assignment view to be filterable by:
+                1. Games with issues.
+An "issue" is open, pending, requested, turnback slots.
+                2. Games with open slots
+                3. Games with pending slots
+                4. Games wtih published slots
+                5. Games with requested slots
+                6. Games with turnback slots
             2. Export Referee assignments to Excel ([sample](\#)).
-The export filename to contain date and time stamp.
+The export to be selectable by program.
+The export filename to contain "assignments" and date and time stamp.
             3. Import Referee assignments from Excel (using the export as the defined template for import) ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/admin.import_referee_assignments.png))

         4. Schedule Management Functions
             1. View game schedules ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/admin.view_game_schedule.png)) filterable by date, programs, and division.
 Each filtered view to be exportable to Excel or as CSV text.
             2. Export entire game schedule by program to Excel
             3. View team schedules ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/admin.view_game_schedule.png)) filterable by date, programs, and division.
 Each filtered view to be exportable to Excel or as CSV text.
             4. Import game schedule

-        5. Teamm Management Functions
+        5. Team Management Functions
+            1. View Teams ([sample]

         6. Match Reporting Functions

-3. Print account roster with contact info by competition
+6. Print account roster with contact info by competition

-    3. Export schedule template for import

-    4. Import and maintain fields by site and sub-site
+    1. Import and maintain fields by site and sub-site

     5. Import & maintain match schedules from Excel or comma-separated variables (CSV): Date, time, competition, site, field, division, home team, home coach, away team, away coach